Before you boot from the recovery image and recover your data, check the following prerequisites:

 - The media type on which you have created the recovery image must be set as a primary boot source on your computer.

 - The volume-level backup from which you plan to restore data must be successfully created at least once.

-- [For backups stored in network shared folders and on Veeam backup repositories] You must have access to the target location where the backup file resides.
+- [For backups stored in network shared folders, on Veeam backup repositories and Veeam Cloud Connect repositories] You must have access to the target location where the backup file resides.